 There are many types of vasculitis, most of which are rare.
 Some of the types, including hypersensitivity vasculitis and Kawasaki disease, have red, purple, or dark bumps as a symptom.

-You can get bumps on your thighs and other areas of your skin from molluscum contagiosum, which spreads by skin-to-skin contact, including during sex.
+The molluscum contagiosum is an STI that can cause bumps on the thighs and other areas of your skin.
+It can spread through skin-to-skin contact, including during sex.

 What are the little red bumps on my legs that look like pimples?

-If you’ve recently shaved your legs, red pimples on your leg may indicate razor burn, which is a form of folliculitis.
+You can experience little red bumps on your legs that look like pimples after shaving.
+This may indicate razor burn, which is a form of folliculitis.

 What does a stress rash look like on the legs?

-Eczema or psoriasis can be triggered by stress.
-Both conditions can present as patches that may be red, purple, dark brown, or gray.
+Stress can trigger eczema or psoriasis.
+Both skin conditions can appear on the body as patches that may be red, purple, dark brown, or gray.

 The presence of little red bumps on your legs isn’t necessarily a matter of concern.
-If you experience itching or discomfort, a doctor can figure out the cause and recommend the best treatment.
+If you experience itching or discomfort, a healthcare professional can help identify the cause and recommend the best treatment.

 Skin conditions do carry the risk of becoming more serious infections.
-It’s important to treat your rash as recommended by a doctor and keep an eye out for symptoms of infection, such as pain, fever, blisters, increasing redness, streaking, or swelling around the bumps.
+It’s important to treat your rash as a healthcare professional recommends and keep an eye out for symptoms of infection, such as pain, fever, or swelling around the bumps.